OpenMS/pyopenms-docs/docs/source/metabolomics_preprocessing.rst

 Align feature retention times based on the feature map with the highest number of features (reference map).

 .. code-block:: python
+    :linenos:

-    # use as reference for alignment, the file with the largest number of features (works well if you have a pooled QC for example)
+    # use as reference for alignment, the file with the largest number of features
+    # (works well if you have a pooled QC for example)
     ref_index = feature_maps.index(sorted(feature_maps, key=lambda x: x.size())[-1])

     aligner = MapAlignmentAlgorithmPoseClustering()